jadjoubran/javascript-blog/src/posts/javascript-in-array.md

 ---
-date: 2020-03-14
+date: 2020-03-14T00:00:00.000Z
 title: JavaScript in array
 tags:
   - javascript
   - arrays
+metaDesc: >-
-metaDesc: As of ES6 (ES2015), there's a new and easy way to check of an item exists in an array, also known as in array.
+  As of ES6 (ES2015), there's a new and easy way to check of an item exists in an array, also known as in array.
-socialImage: "/images/javascript-in-array.jpg"
+socialImage: /images/javascript-in-array.jpg
+_template: post
 ---

 As of ES6 (ES2015), there's a new and easy way to check of an item exists in an array, also known as **in array**.

 This is now possible by using the **Array.includes()** method which returns a boolean.